Bluefield High School: State Championships

 The classic Beaver/Graham football game is the biggest event each year for the two Bluefields.
 This game between cross-city rivals Bluefield High School and Graham High School is held at Mitchell Stadium.
 In 1991, the two schools were featured on the ESPN show Scholastic Sports America for having one of the largest high school football rivalries on the East Coast.
 The Beavers hold a winning record over Graham in the series, 62-24-2.

-The Bluefield Beaver Band has won many awards.